php-dev-br/laravel-doc-pt-br/providers.md

 All service providers are registered in the `config/app.php` configuration file.
 This file contains a `providers` array where you can list the class names of your service providers.
-By default, a set of Laravel core service providers are registered in this array.
-The default providers bootstrap the core Laravel components, such as the mailer, queue, cache, and others.
+By default, a set of Laravel core service providers are listed in this array.
+These providers bootstrap the core Laravel components, such as the mailer, queue, cache, and others.

 To register your provider, add it to the array:

-    'providers' => ServiceProvider::defaultProviders()->merge([
+    'providers' => [
         // Other Service Providers

         App\Providers\ComposerServiceProvider::class,
-    ])->toArray(),
+    ],

 <a name="deferred-providers"></a>

 ## Deferred Providers

 If your provider is **only** registering bindings in the [service container](container.md), you may choose to defer its registration until one of the registered bindings is actually needed.
 Deferring the loading of such a provider will improve the performance of your application, since it is not loaded from the filesystem on every request.

 Laravel compiles and stores a list of all of the services supplied by deferred service providers, along with the name of its service provider class.
 Then, only